GENEROSITY AGAIN ~ 2020.

 Is there a cost?

 Yes.
 It is $450 per congregational group.
-HOWEVER, the first 50 congregations that register will be discounted by $200 per congregation.
-This has been made possible through the generosity of your NJ Synod and in partnership with its ‘Excellence in Ministry Unleashed (EMU)’ initiative.
-Other funding sources may be available to reduce congregational investment further.
-Call/email the Rev. Dean Brown, Assistant to the Bishop, to discuss (732-747-1050/ email@example.com).
+BUT, it is only $250 for the first 50 congregations that register.
+The NJ Synod and its EMU initiative allocated funding to reduce the cost. $450 is the cost for the 51st congregation that registers and thereafter.
+Other funding sources may be available to defray/reduce the investment further.
+Call/email the Rev. Dean Brown, Assistant to the Bishop, to discuss (732-747-1050/ EMAIL).

 STEWARDSHIP and GENEROSITY in Uncertain Times.